rmsk2/rustpwman/README.md

 ```

 For the moment these entries have to be set manually and not via `rustpwman cfg`.
 The entry `webdav_server` can be set to the empty string because it and the value supplied with
 the `-i` option are concatenated to form the store location.
-If this location starts with `http` then `rustpwman` assumes that a Webdav share is to be accessed.
+If this location starts with `http` then `rustpwman` assumes that a WebDAV share is to be accessed.
 Otherwise it is
 expected that the password file resides in the file system.
 This `rustpwman` feature has been successfully tested against a well known cloud storage provider using TLS.

 The WebDAV password can optionally be stored in an obfuscated way.
 For this to work the environment variable `RUSTPWMAN_OBFUSCATION` has to be